 The same experience at lunch applies to dinner – the busy hours are 5-7 pm where lines for rides may be shorter.
 Presumably, if you’re looking to dine at a table service restaurant, you should have booked reservations in advance.
 If it has slipped your mind, you can check the My Disney Experience App to see if any reservations are available or you can ask at guest relations or ask the host/hostess at your preferred restaurant as some reservations may have become available.

 There are so many ways you can spend an evening on Disney property, including staying in the parks, heading for an evening swim at the resort, or checking out the shopping and nightlife of Disney Springs.
-If you choose to stay in the parks, you might want to check out the nighttime shows available at the parks like Happily Ever After Nighttime Spectacular at the Magic Kingdom, Epcot Forever at Epcot, Fantasmic at Hollywood Studios (or the Star Wars fireworks) and even Rivers of Light-We Are One at Animal Kingdom.
+If you choose to stay in the parks, you might want to check out the nighttime shows available at the parks like Happily Ever After Nighttime Spectacular at the Magic Kingdom, Epcot Forever at Epcot, and Fantasmic at Hollywood Studios (or the Star Wars fireworks).
 If you’re planning on staying to watch, it’s a good idea to stake out a spot early as the prime viewing areas will get crowded between 30-60 minutes prior to the show.

 Disney Springs is an excellent place to spend your evening as well, with the huge array of shopping to do, incredible restaurants and pubs to experience and it is open late every night, so you can take your time as you explore all it has to offer.